€57,48 €47,50 hors TVA

 Informations générales

-Thrombocytopenia or macrothrombocytopenia (MTC) is an inherited disorder that is characterized by a reduced number of blood platelets (thrombocytes).
-Many of the remaining thrombocytes are enlarged.
-Thrombocytes play an important role in the clotting of blood (a.k.a. coagulation).
-There are two mutations identified in the ß1-tubulin (TUBB1) gene to cause a reduction in thrombocytes.
-Depending on the variant, symptoms may range from prolonged bleeding times to an apparently healthy animal.
+Thrombocytopenia or macrothrombocytopenia (MTC) is a hereditary disorder characterized by a reduced number of blood platelets (thrombocytes), many of which are enlarged.
+Thrombocytes play an essential role in blood clotting (coagulation).
+Mutations in the ß1‑tubulin (TUBB1) gene have been identified as the cause of this reduction.
+Depending on the specific variant, symptoms may range from prolonged bleeding times to an apparently healthy animal.

 Caractéristiques cliniques